What are the most useful keyboard shortcuts in Cadence? With these bindkeys, you will be more productive and will work faster

 x –> schematic check

-If you “check+ save” you see a prompt window which shows you the warnings, but you can not undo anymore.
-If want to check the warnings but maybe undo, but you may press only x.
+If you “check+ save” you see a prompt window you can not undo anymore.
+If want to check the warnings of your circuit, better you may press only x.

 Shift+mouse scroll –> scroll the schematic horizontally